svenssonjoel/lispBM/README.md

    and add in INCLUDE DIRECTORIES the path to the include directory.

-5. Go to menu: Xilinx > Generate linker script
-   Set up for enough of heap and stack.
+5. Go to menu: Xilinx > Generate linker script and set up for enough of heap and stack.
 128MB heap and 16MB stack is an ok starting point.

 6. Remove the helloworld.c file from the project and replace with repl-zynq/repl.c